-The PhD in Sociology is designed to attract students who wish to develop a broad base of sociological knowledge and to engage in original research.
+The PhD in Sociology is designed for students who wish to develop a broad base of sociological knowledge and to engage in original research.
 The degree equips students to embark on academic careers in leading institutions of higher education.

 In The News

-The PhD program is designed to admit relatively small numbers of graduates each year, which affords students the opportunity to forge close working relationships with the faculty.
-Our faculty and graduate students work together in a number of interdisciplinary research projects, programs, and centers, including the Social Science Environmental Health Research Institute; the Brudnick Center on Violence and Conflict; Kitty and Michael Dukakis Center for Urban and Regional Policy; the Institute for Urban Health Research; Northeastern Environmental Justice Research Collaborative, the Institute on Race and Justice and the Women’s, Gender and Sexuality Studies Program.
+The PhD program is designed to admit relatively small numbers of students each year, which affords them the opportunity to forge close working relationships with the faculty.
+Our faculty and graduate students collaborate in a number of interdisciplinary research projects, programs, and centers, including the Social Science Environmental Health Research Institute; the Brudnick Center on Violence and Conflict; Kitty and Michael Dukakis Center for Urban and Regional Policy; the Institute for Urban Health Research; Northeastern Environmental Justice Research Collaborative, the Institute on Race and Justice and the Women’s, Gender and Sexuality Studies Program.

 Many of the faculty in the Department of Sociology and Anthropology have additional interests and are affiliated with other departments on campus, including environmental studies; law, policy, and society; Latino, Latin American and Caribbean studies; African American studies; international affairs, Jewish studies; and criminal justice.
 To ensure that PhD students become not only effective researchers and writers but also successful instructors, we offer teacher-training with the aim of instilling a skill-set that prospective academic employers find desirable.
 We also provide numerous funded research opportunities and other resources for our students with the centers or with individual faculty members.
 As a result, our students frequently present papers at professional conferences and publish articles during the course of their graduate studies.
 In addition, the department and affiliated centers often host national and international conferences, further enhancing educational opportunities for our graduate students.
 Finally, each year the department offers a set of workshops on academic writing, teaching, grant writing, media relations, and other “professional development” matters.